-To breed mealworms, prepare a substrate then keep at room temperature.
-Add 200-300 mealworms which will turn into purpae after a few weeks depending on their age when bought.
-After that, black beetles will emerge from the purpae to mate and lay eggs then restart the mealworm life cycle.
+To breed mealworms, prepare a substrate, then keep it at room temperature.
+Add 200-300 mealworms which will turn into pupae after a few weeks, depending on their age when bought.
+After that, black beetles will emerge from the pupae to mate and lay eggs, then restart the mealworm life cycle.

-Mealworms are tasty, nutritious, and quite expensive treats for most pets and human beings.
+Mealworms are tasty, nutritious, and expensive treats for most pets and humans.
 Instead, learning to breed mealworms successfully can be a great move for anyone incurring huge costs buying mealworms for their pets.
-The mealworm breeding farm setup is an inexpensive setup that will provide an infinite food supply for your pet.
+The mealworm breeding farm setup is inexpensive, providing an infinite food supply for your pet.

 Mealworm Life Cycle

-The mealworms’ lifecycle occurs in four distinct stages namely the egg, larva, pupa, and adult.
+The mealworms’ lifecycle occurs in four distinct stages: the egg, larva, pupa, and adult.
 Food availability and temperature conditions affect the time taken to complete these stages.
 The mealworm’s life cycle begins in the early summer or late spring when beetles seek particular dark areas to lay eggs.

 Female beetles lay an average of 250 bean-shaped white eggs.
-With the appropriate conditions, eggs hatch into milky white slender larvae with segmented bodies that turn yellow-brown after a few days.
+Under appropriate conditions, eggs hatch into milky white slender larvae with segmented bodies that turn yellow-brown after a few days.

-Mealworms remain in the larval stage until lower temperatures are met when they transform into pupae to hibernate.
-Pupae are yellow-colored that darken as they age into adults.
+Mealworms remain in the larval stage until lower temperatures are met, when they transform into pupae to hibernate.
+Pupae are yellow-colored and they darken as they age into adults.

 Adult beetles emerge from the pupa state as soon as summer appears.
-Adult mealworm beetles are slow-moving and can fly quickly, traveling to new areas without challenge.
+Adult mealworm beetles are slow-moving and can fly quickly, traveling to new areas.
 The mealworms’ life cycle time is an average of 4 to 12 months to complete.

 Preparing a mealworm DIY project is very easy.
 You only need to create the following conditions:

 There are several substrates available depending on your preference and their availability.
-The primary substrates to choose among include:
+The primary substrates to choose from include:

-- Wheat Bran: Wheat bran is a widespread inexpensive substrate choice available in 50 pounds bag at the feed store.
-It is lightweight and does not compact, enhancing movement and harvesting of mealworms.
+- Wheat Bran: Wheat bran is a widespread inexpensive substrate choice available in 50-pound bags at the feed store.
+It is lightweight and does not compact, enhancing the movement and harvesting of mealworms.

 - Oatmeal: Oatmeal is also an excellent breeding substrate for mealworms.
 Plain (unflavored) oatmeal is the best for breeding.
-Oatmeal is more expensive than wheat bran and has a denser layer that makes harvesting mealworms challenging.
+Oatmeal is more expensive than wheat bran and has a denser layer, making harvesting mealworms challenging.